Key takeaways:

 California

-Electricians in California must gain their license in order to legally perform electrical work.
-The Department of Industrial Relations provides general electrical certifications, and the Contractors State License Board provides contractor licenses.
+Electricians in California must obtain a license to legally perform electrical work.
+The Department of Industrial Relations provides general electrical certifications, and the Contractors’ State License Board provides contractor licenses.

 There are a couple of license types available:

 All applicants must start as trainees to obtain the required training experience.
-Applicants can then complete the Electrician Certification Program to gain a general electrician certification or can continue with further training and testing to receive their C-10 electrical contractor license.
+Applicants can then complete the Electrician Certification Program to gain a general electrician certification or continue with further training and testing to obtain their C-10 electrical contractor license.

-Read our full guide to getting certified as an electrician in California.
+Read the full guide to getting certified as an electrician in California.

 Colorado